Southern Cross Cable Network gains FCC approval for new system

 “It is an amazing result and a credit to the calibre of people we have working on the project, not only in Southern Cross, but also ASN, DXN, Pioneer and Axiom, along with our Pacific partners in Fiji, Tokelau and Kiribati.”

-“The existing Southern Cross system already forms a key backbone to the Pacific facilitating connections from the major data centres in Australia, New Zealand and the United States to Fiji, Samoa, New Caledonia, Hawaii, Tonga and Vanuatu.
+“The existing Southern Cross system already forms a key backbone to the Pacific facilitating connections from the major data centers in Australia, New Zealand and the United States to Fiji, Samoa, New Caledonia, Hawaii, Tonga and Vanuatu.

 "With the completion of the Southern Cross NEXT system and the expansion of the Southern Cross connectivity to Kiribati, Tokelau and Savusavu, Fiji, Southern Cross and our partners are truly working to power connectivity in the Pacific,” says Miller.